CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 ]
 ```

-***

-### Find all occurrences that match the pattern in Text To Find
+### Find all occurrences of text (1 valid match)

-This example will find all occurrences of text that match a pattern containing `"?he"` in `"The quick brown fox jumps over the lazy dog."`.
+This example will find all occurrences of `"The"` in `"The quick brown fox jumps over the lazy dog."`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.